lelandbatey/flask_slides/slides/01250_examples--chat_site.md

 - Creates rooms
 	- User sets alias, app randomly generates an id
 - For each room there are different users
-	- You must be registered with a room to log in
 - Once logged into a room, a user can chat with other occupants of the room
 - Has javascript/HTML front-end, with Flask backend
 	- Is more complicated than prior examples